 UKVI will carefully consider the applicant’s history and background, including that of the key personnel named on the licence application and those involved with the day-to-day running of the business.
 This will include evidence of any criminal convictions and previous non-compliance with the UK’s Immigration Rules, not to mention any other evidence which may suggest that these individuals are not honest, dependable and reliable.

-Additionally, UKVI may undertake a pre-licence site visit to assess the applicant’s recruitment practices and HR systems, typically if there are concerns over the adequacy of the applicant’s ability to comply with its sponsorship duties.
+Additionally, UKVI may undertake a pre-licence site visit or a desktop audit to assess the applicant’s recruitment practices and HR systems, typically if there are concerns over the adequacy of the applicant’s ability to comply with its sponsorship duties.
 Essentially, UKVI must be satisfied that the applicant will be able to monitor its migrant workforce, comply with its reporting and record-keeping obligations, and will not pose a threat to immigration control.

 In addition to the general requirements for a sponsor licence, the applicant must be able to meet the requirements of the relevant route on which it is applying to be a sponsor.
 This includes being able to offer genuine employment for any route-specific role in the UK, where the role in question must meet any minimum skill and salary requirements.